abhi-khare/coding-platform-solution/ProjectEuler/README.md

 # ProjectEuler
-solutions to project Euler problem set in python and Go
+solutions to Project Euler problem set in python and Go